bneil/bneil.github.io/content/resume.md

 description = "resume"
 +++

-## This is what ive been up to

 ### Technical Overview

-I really use alot of tech soup - so these change all the time
+I really use a lot of tech soup - so these change all the time

 1. Docker EE and Kubernetes
 1. Go, Rust, Scala and more